The Leading Provider of Online Consultation, Legal Services, Education and Training

 Relief in Cases of Medical Negligence

-Medical negligence, under Indian law, refers to the failure of a medical professional to provide a standard level of care to a patient, resulting in harm or injury to the patient.
+Medical negligence under Indian law refers to the failure of a medical professional to provide the standard level of care to a patient, resulting in harm or injury.
+It typically involves a breach of the duty of care owed by the medical practitioner towards the patient.

 • Breach of Duty: The medical practitioner must owe a duty of care to the patient.
 This duty requires the practitioner to adhere to a certain standard of care, which is usually determined by what a reasonable medical professional would do in similar circumstances.